Warped Tour: The History of Punk’s Travelling Festival

-For more than two decades, Warped Tour was where you discovered your next favorite band, melted in a parking-lot heat and saw a dozen acts in a single sweaty day.
-It shaped careers and scenes alike.
-This guide traces its rise and legacy.
+For more than two decades, Warped Tour was where you discovered your next favorite band, melted in a parking-lot heat wave, and caught a dozen acts in a single sweaty day.
+It shaped careers and entire scenes at once.
 The genres it championed are mapped in our pop-punk bands guide.

 How Warped Tour Worked

-Founded by Kevin Lyman in 1995, Warped Tour was modeled on the travelling festival idea, packing dozens of bands onto multiple stages in outdoor lots and amphitheaters.
-Set times were posted on a giant inflatable schedule each morning, so fans had to plan their day on the fly.
-Tickets were cheap and the bill was deep, which made it the perfect place to stumble onto new music.
+Kevin Lyman founded Warped Tour in 1995, building it around the travelling-festival model: dozens of bands split across multiple stages in outdoor lots and amphitheaters, one ticket covering the whole day.
+Set times went up on a giant inflatable schedule each morning, so fans had to plan their route on the fly or risk missing a band entirely.
+Tickets stayed cheap and the bill ran deep, which is exactly what made it such a good place to stumble onto a band you’d never heard of.

 The Skate-Punk Origins

-The early years leaned on skate and punk culture, with sponsorship from Vans cementing the connection.
-Bands like NOFX, Pennywise and Bad Religion anchored the lineups, and the tour built a reputation as a grassroots, anti-corporate gathering.
-It quickly became a rite of passage for punk fans across the United States and beyond.
+The early years leaned hard on skate and punk culture, and sponsorship from Vans cemented that connection from the start.
+Bands like NOFX, Pennywise and Bad Religion anchored the lineups, and the tour earned a reputation as a grassroots, anti-corporate gathering, more block party than industry showcase.
+It quickly turned into a rite of passage for punk fans across the United States and beyond.

 The Golden Pop-Punk and Emo Era

-As pop-punk and emo exploded in the 2000s, Warped Tour became their natural home.
-Fall Out Boy, Paramore, My Chemical Romance and countless others used the tour as a launchpad.
-Over its lifetime, Warped Tour featured more than 1,700 different bands, according to organizers, an astonishing breadth that made it a living museum of the scene.
+As pop-punk and emo exploded through the 2000s, Warped Tour became their natural home turf.
+Fall Out Boy, Paramore, My Chemical Romance and plenty of others used the tour as a launchpad for their careers.
+Over its lifetime, Warped Tour featured more than 1,700 different bands, according to organizers, a run wide enough that it doubled as a living record of the whole scene.
 The acts profiled in our features on Sleeping With Sirens and the scene bands of the era all came up through its stages.

-- Bands hosted: more than 1,700 over its run, per organizers.
+• More than 1,700 bands played across its run, per organizers.

 The End and the Legacy

 Citing rising costs and a changing industry, Kevin Lyman announced that 2018 would be the final full cross-country Warped Tour.
 Anniversary and one-off revival shows have continued since, including special events into the 2020s, and a Warped-branded festival was announced to return heading into 2026.
-Its DNA lives on in nostalgia festivals like When We Were Young, which essentially recreate a Warped lineup for grown-up fans.
+You can still hear its blueprint in nostalgia festivals like When We Were Young, which essentially stack a Warped-era lineup for now-grown fans.

 Frequently Asked Questions